 If you are worried that someone is being hurt or abused and they have talked about taking their own life or if they’re self harming, it’s really important to tell an adult you trust straight away.
 Sometimes people feel very sad and think that things won’t ever get better, but they can get better and there are people who can help.

 - If they’re not sure if their relationship is abusive, suggest they check out the LoveRespect Questions.
 This has been designed by Women's Aid with help from young people and are relevant regardless of your sexual orientation or how you identify.

 - Explain to them that what’s happening isn't their fault.
 There is never any excuse for abuse or violence.
 Ever.

 - Listen and try not to judge.
 Sometimes we can really help people by just being there and letting them talk.

 - Encourage them to tell an adult who they can trust about what’s happening, like a teacher.

 - You can contact the Multi Agency Safeguarding Hub anonymously by telephone 01803 208100 or by email Torbay.email@example.com

 - Help them to create their own safety plan to help keep them safer.

-- Show them the This is Abuse and ChildLine websites.
+- Show them the ChildLine website.